PiyushJ1/DevSoc-Personal-Website/README.md

 # DevSoc-Personal-Website
-A personal website for the DevSoc Training Program 25T3
+A personal website for the DevSoc Training Program 25T3 Application